fs-jbracamonte/fathom-transcripts-playwright-download/README.md

    - The tool saves your login session
    - Delete `storage/auth.json` to force a fresh login

-3. **Multiple Meetings Same Day:**
+3. **Multiple Meetings:**
-   - Only the last meeting of each day is saved
+   - Each meeting gets its own transcript file
-   - Each date gets one transcript file
+   - Files are named with date, meeting name, and unique ID to prevent overwrites

 ## ❓ Need Help?